craigshoemaker/knowledge/teaching/principles.md

 ## Mechanics
 - Key phrase(s)
-  - Refine word choice
   - Use literary devices to make them easy to remember
 - Word choice
   - Use common terms (eschew a variegated vocalulary 😉)
   - Remove unncessary words